8 Fundamentals of Commercial Property Investing for Beginners

 There are several types of multi-family financing opportunities.

 • Agency Lending.
-This type of financing occurs for properties that are valued at more than $1 million.
-This type of loan also has an amortization period of 30 years and a low fixed interest rate (for a set period of time).
+This type of financing is for properties valued at more than $1 million.
+It has an amortization period of 30 years and a low fixed interest rate (for a set period of time).

 Single Family Financing vs. Commercial Financing

-A single family home financing opportunity typically has the following conditions:
+Single family home financing typically has the following conditions:

 • It is amortized evenly over the term of the loan.